 The privacy concerns driving this change relate to tracking user activity across the web.
 Namely, using cookies that don’t originate from a website users themselves have chosen to interact with.

 So, given that the invasion of user privacy is about third-party cookies, affiliates and affiliate programs that rely on them are the ones who will be impacted the most.
 Especially those whose strategies involve leveraging user data for targeted advertising.
 But using paid ads to drive traffic to an affiliate website is a rare strategy these days due to its obvious challenges regarding profitability.

-In-house programs like the Supermetrics affiliate program make use of first-party cookies that are generated directly by the visited domain.
+In-house programs like the Supermetrics partner program make use of first-party cookies that are generated directly by the visited domain.
 When a prospect clicks an affiliate link in any channel and lands on our website, our domain places the first-party cookie on the prospect’s browser.

 The affiliate is credited with the referral as long as the prospect signs up for a free trial within our 90-day cookie lifetime window.
 And when that free trial ends and the user becomes a paying customer at any point in time, the affiliate earns a 20% recurring commission of the sale.

 There’s also coupon code attribution, where the conversion is assigned to the affiliate linked to a specific coupon code.
 Therefore, any prospect who makes a purchase using an affiliate’s coupon code will be automatically attributed to the affiliate without any reliance on cookies.